joshgoebel/keyszer/README.md

     keyszer --devices /dev/input/event3 'Topre Corporation HHKB Professional'

-The full path or completee device name may be used.
+The full path or complete device name may be used.
+Device name is usually better to avoid USB device numbering jumping around after a reboot, etc...

 **Other Options:**

 - `-c`, `--config` - location of the configuration file
 - `-w`, `--watch` - watch for new keyboard devices to hot-plug
 - `-v` - increase verbosity greatly (to help with debugging)
-- `--list-devices` - list all available input devices
+- `--list-devices` - list out all available input devices

 ## Configuration